-A small part or whole virtual product solution or service offering can be modeled to test the design specifications.
-Modeling helps to bring ideas or concepts to life and explore the real-world acceptance, impact or value that idea or concept can have.
-Modeling also helps in thinking through, building an understanding of customer or user experiences and bridges the gap between the proposed design and the user needs.
+A small part or whole virtual product solution or service offering can be modelled to test the design specifications.
+Modelling helps to bring ideas or concepts to life and explore the real-world acceptance, impact or value that idea or concept can have.
+Modelling also helps in thinking through, building an understanding of customer or user experiences and bridges the gap between the proposed design and the user needs.
 Models also help poke holes in design research that would be difficult to spot otherwise until the product is launched.

 Advantages of Simulation/Modeling

 Research conducted during the early stages of a project does not tell us everything about the optimal solution.
 A lot of positive feedback or glitches are discovered only once we test.
-By modeling and Simulations, we can uncover far richer insights and validate findings from initial research.
+By modelling and simulations, we can uncover far richer insights and validate findings from initial research.

-Modeling can be used to test different kind of ideas, concepts in different forms as well as those applicable at different stages of design and re-design process.
+Modelling can be used to test a different kind of ideas, concepts in different forms as well as applicable at different stages of design and re-design process.

-Modeling and Simulation allow identifying issues as well as errors or biases that may have been introduced into research during the early stages of solution formulation.
+Modelling and Simulation allows identifying issues as well as errors or biases that may have been introduced into research during the early stages of solution formulation.

-Simulation helps to engage with potential customers and getting first-hand feedback on design decisions.
+Simulation helps engaging with potential customers and getting first hand feedback on design decisions.
 This also gives deeper insights and a better idea of the value that can be captured from a proposed solution.

 Disadvantages of Simulation/Modeling

-Modeling is not as inexpensive as it sounds.
-Even though prototyping helps to make informed decisions about the design direction for a product or service, it is still an additional cost as recruiting users, testing, making alterations and testing again can take up a lot of time as well as investments not initially anticipated.
+Modelling is not as inexpensive as it sounds.
+Even though, prototyping helps making informed decisions about the design direction for a product or service, it is still an additional cost as recruiting users, testing, making alterations and testing again can take up a lot of time as well as investments not initially anticipated.

 The kind of testing involved and the quality of feedback collected depends a great deal on the end-users that are recruited to test a solution.
 If for some reason, the recruitment isn’t accurate or doesn’t involve a large set of users then important insights could get missed.